cyrus01337/stickman-td-damage-calculator/README.md

 ### How do I add new equipment?

-If you look at `src/content/equipment`, there are a ton of TOML files that contain data for each piece of equipment.
+For those that are not tech-savvy, you may visit the [issues page](<https://github.com/cyrus01337/stickman-td-damage-calculator/issues>) and request for an equipment to be added.

+For those that are tech-savvy, PRs are welcome. `src/content/equipment` is where all equipment are stored as TOML files for endless examples.
 Below is a list of options that can be included:

 ```toml
 cooldownReduction = 100